ispeters/async_scope/asyncscope.md

 // TODO: there's no nest() on this scope anymore; update to describe try_associate(), maybe

-Any call to `nest()` may throw an exception if copying or moving the input sender into the returned _`nest-sender`_ throws an exception. `nest()` provides the Strong Exception Guarantee so the scope's state is left unchanged if an exception is thrown while constructing the returned _`nest-sender`_.

-Assuming `nest()` does not throw:
+Associating work with a `simple_counting_scope` can be done through `simple_counting_scope`'s token. `simple_counting_scope`'s token provides 3 methods: `wrap(Sender&& s)`, `try_associate()`, and `dissociate()`.

+- `wrap(Sender&&s)` takes in a Sender and returns the unmodified input sender.
+- `try_associate()` attempts to create a new association with the `simple_counting_scope` and will return true if the association is successful, or false otherwise.
+(TODO: need to word in exceptions here somehow).
+  The requirements for `try_associate()`'s success are outlined below:
-- While a scope is in the unused, open, or open-and-joining state, calls to `nest()` succeed by returning an "associated sender" (see below) and incrementing the scope's count of outstanding operations _before returning_.
+  1. While a scope is in the unused, open, or open-and-joining state, calls to `token.try_associate()` succeeds by incrementing the scope's count of oustanding operations before returning true.
-- While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `nest()` fail by returning an "unassociated sender" (see below).
-Failed calls to `nest()` do _not_ increment the scope's count of outstanding operations.
+  2. While a scope is in the closed, unused-and-closed, closed-and-joining, or joined state, calls to `token.try_associate()` will return false and _will not_ increment the scope's count of outstanding operations.
+- `dissociate()` will undo the association by decrementing the scope's count of oustanding operations.
+(TODO: maybe include something about what happens if disocciate is called without a prior call to try_associate?)

+//TODO: this needs to be reworded under the context of try_associate and when you move/copy senders

 While a scope is open, calls to `nest()` that return normally will have incremented the scope's count of oustanding operations.
 In this case, the resulting _`nest-sender`_ is an associated sender that acts like an RAII handle: the